How many named allergens are there under the 2014 legislation

 The introduction of the 2014 legislation on allergen labelling has had a significant impact on consumers.
 Prior to this legislation, many consumers were unaware of the specific allergens present in food products, which led to increased risk for individuals with food allergies or intolerances.
 The implementation of allergen labelling requirements has aimed to improve consumer knowledge and enable individuals to make informed choices about the food they consume.

-See also How many straight lines are there on a football pitch
+See also How many swipes on bumble

 Greater awareness and safety for consumers